verilator/verilator/docs/guide/exe_verilator.rst

    See also :vlopt:`--dump-defines`, :vlopt:`-P`, and
    :vlopt:`--pp-comments` options.

+.. option:: --emit-accessors

+   Emit a getter and setter for each signal in the model.
+Signals are still available as public members, but with the `__Vm_sig_` prefix.

 .. option:: --error-limit <value>

    After this number of errors are encountered during Verilator run, exit.